-Expats thinking of immigrating to Macedonia will find an exquisitely beautiful country with spectacular landscapes of forests, mountains and lakes.
-Although spared much of the violence its fellow Balkan states have endured, the country has experienced economic struggles and political instability.
-This has dissuaded many expats from moving to Macedonia.
+Expats thinking of immigrating to Macedonia can look forward to living in an exquisitely beautiful country with lush forests, majestic mountain ranges and many lakes.
+Although fortunately spared much of the violence its fellow Balkan states have had to endure, Macedonia has had its fair share of economic struggles and political instability, which have in the past dissuaded many expats from moving here.

-Macedonia’s population of two million people is mostly made up of Macedonians and Albanians with smaller communities of Turks, Roma and Serbians.
-This makes Macedonia a melting pot of Eastern and Western cultures and influences.
-Historically, ethnic tensions have plagued the country and pushed Macedonia to the brink of civil war in 2001.
-Albanian extremists declared war against the Macedonian state.
+Macedonia is a lively and diverse melting pot of Eastern and Western cultures and influences.
+That said, ethnic tensions have plagued the country in the past and pushed it to the brink of civil war in 2001 when Albanian extremists declared war against the Macedonian state.
 Although a peace treaty brought an end to the violence, tensions remain high and expats should avoid discussing this sensitive issue.

-Macedonia’s healthcare system has undergone improvements in recent years.
-Primary public healthcare is now freely available to all citizens under a universal state-sponsored health insurance scheme.
+Macedonia’s healthcare system has undergone considerable improvements in recent years.
+Primary public healthcare is now freely available to all citizens, including registered expats, under a universal state-sponsored health insurance scheme, which includes unlimited visits to primary healthcare professionals and services.
 Employers and employees are obligated to pay monthly contributions towards this scheme.
 Private healthcare is also available with a number of new clinics emerging in recent years.
-Citizens are able to take out additional private insurance to cover services not provided by the state system.
+Expats are also able to take out additional private insurance to cover services not provided by the state system.

-Primary education in public schools in Macedonia is free and compulsory for all children between the ages of 6 and 15.
-Secondary school generally lasts for four years and most students finish school at 19.
-Classes are taught in Albanian, Macedonian, Turkish or Serbian.
+Primary and secondary education in public schools is free in Macedonia and compulsory for all children.
+Classes in public schools are taught in Albanian, Macedonian, Turkish or Serbian, but there are also a number of private schools in the country that offer bilingual classes for foreigners.
 However, most expats choose to send their children to one of a handful of international schools in Skopje.

 Population: About 2 million